ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 But recently I encountered two troublesome things when migrating the system, which made me decide to try Nix.

 The first problem was installing EndeavourOS (a derivative distribution of Arch Linux) on a newly assembled PC.
-Because My old PC also uses EndeavourOS, I directly `rsync` the old PC's Home directory to the new PC to save time after installation.
+Because My old PC also uses EndeavourOS, to save time, I directly `rsync` the old PC's home directory to the new PC.
-However, this synchronization caused a problem.
-All functions worked normally, but video playback always stuck.
-Firefox, Chrome, and MPV would all get stuck.
-I searched various resources online but could not solve the problem until I realized it might be caused by the Home directory synchronization.
-After clearing the Home directory, the problem was solved immediately… Later, I spent a long time recovering things from the old PC one by one.
+However, this synchronization caused a problem -- All functions worked normally, but video playback always stuck, firefox, chrome, and mpv would all get stuck.
+I searched various resources online but could not solve the problem until I realized it might be caused by the home directory synchronization.
+After clearing the home directory, the problem was solved immediately… Later, I spent a long time recovering things from the old PC one by one.

-The second problem is that I recently wanted to try Wayland, so I changed the desktop from i3wm to sway.
+The second problem is that I recently wanted to give wayland a try, so I changed the compositor from i3 to sway.

-However, because there was little difference between the two and many inconveniences (hidpi, Sway configuration tuning, etc.), I decided to switch back to i3wm.
-After switching back, GUI programs such as Firefox and Thunar would always get stuck for about a minute after the system started…
+However, because there was little difference between the two and many inconveniences (hidpi, Sway configuration tuning, etc.), I decided to switch back to i3.
+After switching back, GUI programs such as firefox and thunar would all get stuck for about a minute after the system started…

 I was too tired to deal with the second problem, after thinking about it carefully, I realized that the root cause was that the system did not have any version control and rollback mechanism, which caused the system to be unable to be restored when problems occurred.
 And another problem, when installing a new system, I had to manually export the package list from the old machine and then install them on the new machine.

 So I decided to switch to NixOS.

 The first step I took was to create a NixOS virtual machine in my homelab, and debug step by step in this virtual machine to migrate my old PC's EndeavourOS i3 configuration to NixOS + Flakes and restore the entire desktop environment.

 Once I had it working on the virtual machine, the rest was easy.
-I simply backed up my Home directory and software list from my work computer, reinstalled the system as NixOS, `git clone`d my debugged NixOS configuration, made some adjustments to the disk mounting parameters, and added some extra NixOS configurations for my Nvidia graphics card.
-Finally, with just a few commands, I deployed the configuration and was able to restore the entire i3 desktop environment and my commonly used software on my fresh NixOS system.
+I simply backed up my home directory from my work computer, reinstalled the system as NixOS, `rysnc` the NixOS configuration from the virtual machine, made some adjustments to the disk mounting parameters, and added some extra configuration for my Nvidia graphics card.
+Finally, with just a few commands, I deployed the configuration and was able to restore the entire i3 environment and my commonly used software on my fresh NixOS system.
 It was a truly satisfying moment!

 The rollback capability of NixOS gave me a lot of confidence - I no longer fear breaking the system.
-So a few days ago, I further migrated to the hyprland desktop, which is indeed much better than i3, and I love its animation effects!
+So a few days ago, I further migrated to the hyprland compositor, which is indeed much better than i3, and I love its animation effects!
 (On EndeavourOS before, I wouldn't have dared to make such a switch for the reasons mentioned earlier - it would have been a big hassle if something went wrong with the system.)

 > Note: some friends on V2EX gave feedback that `btrfs`'s snapshot feature can also provide similar rollback capabilities, and it is much simpler.
 After some research, I found that to be true. `btrfs` can even be configured to boot from a snapshot using GRUB(just like the NixOS does).
 So if you only want the system rollback capability, then btrfs based snapshot tools(e.g. [btrbk](https://github.com/digint/btrbk)) are also a good choice.
 Or if you're still interested in Nix, It is definitely worth learning, as Nix's capabilities are far beyond just system snapshots.